getsentry/eng-pipes/src/README.md

 ## Development

 Below are descriptions for how this application is organized.
+Each directory contains additional READMEs describing their functions in more detail.
+Those READMEs also describe how to contribute and edit code in the repo.

 | directory | description                                                                                                                                                                                                   |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |